ISO 14001:2026 Clause 8

 Evidence may include:

-- operational control procedures;
+- operational planning and control procedures;

 - site observations;